minprog/app-studio/40 Projects/20 Evil Hangman (iOS)/10 Specification.md

 *   You must obtain a user’s guesses via a UITextField (and the on-screen keyboard that accompanies it).
 For the sake of aesthetics, you are welcome, but not required, to keep that UITextField hidden (so long as the on-screen keyboard works).
 You are also welcome, but not required, to respond to user’s keypresses instantly, without waiting for them to hit return or the like, in which case textField:shouldChangeCharactersInRange:replacementString in the UITextFieldDelegate protocol might be of some interest.
 *   Your app must use Automatic Reference Counting (ARC).
 *   Your app must tolerate low-memory warnings (as by reloading views when needed).
 *   Your app must work within the iPhone 5.1 Simulator; you need not test it on actual hardware.
-However, if you or your partner owns an iPad, iPhone, or iPod touch, and you'd like to install your app on it, see https://manual.cs50.net/iOS for instructions.
+However, if you own an iPad, iPhone, or iPod touch, and you'd like to install your app on it, TDB instructions.

-## How to Submit.

-*   First, open up your project (i.e., Hangman) in Xcode, select Clean from Xcode’s Product menu, and then close them again.

-    Then create a ZIP file containing the project’s folder and name the ZIP ########.zip, where ####### is your 8-digit Harvard ID (HUID), the same credential that you use to log into help.cs76.net.

-    Then head to https://www.cs76.net/submit, click the login link at top-right, click the link to your TF’s dropboxes at top-left, click this project’s own folder, click Upload File, and upload your ZIP file as prompted; no need to give it a title.
-Be sure not to click the wrong project’s folder.
-You may re-submit in this same manner as many times as you’d like.
-Just take care to delete any prior submissions.

-    Be sure not to submit or re-submit after this project’s deadline.

 [^2]: The words are taken from /usr/share/dict/words on Mac OS 10.7.3, with all forced to uppercase and duplicates removed.

 [^3]: Even though Xcode presents the contents of words.plist with three columns (Key, Type, and Value) as though the file contained a dictionary, it indeed contains an array (implemented in XML with an array element, which you can see if you open `words.plist` with a text editor).